tscomm99/purple-team-workshop-2025-01/blue-verification.md

 - After emulation part 1 you should have these new [notables](resources/Incident_Review_Part_1_Splunk.pdf)
 - After emulation part 2 you should have these new [notables](resources/Incident_Review_Part_2_Splunk.pdf)

-## Procedure for Analysing Emulation Part 1&2
+## Procedure for Analysing Emulation

 To conduct the verification look at the emulation flow and try to match each step performed to a Splunk notable.
 Write down all your observations in the Google document we prepared for you.